RhodriG/Dead-Last/README.md

 Dead Last

-Testing contributions from cmd line
+Testing contributions from cmd line.

-Testing From IDE
+Testing From IDE.